yugabyte/yugabyte-db/docs/content/preview/architecture/docdb-replication/async-replication.md

 past.

 This means that each target tablet may need the changes from multiple source tablets and multiple target tablets may need changes from the same source tablets.
-To avoid multiple redundant cross-universe reads to the same source tablet, the target master leader assigns only one poller for each source tablet; in cases where a source tablet's changes are needed by multiple target tablets, the poller assigned to that source tablet distributes the changes to the relevant target tablets.
+To avoid multiple redundant cross-universe reads to the same source tablet, only one poller reads from each source tablet; in cases where a source tablet's changes are needed by multiple target tablets, the poller assigned to that source tablet distributes the changes to the relevant target tablets.

 The following illustrative diagram shows what this looks like: